lvnb04/aws-serverless-price-tracker/README.md

 * **Why EventBridge?**
     I needed a reliable, serverless "cron job" to trigger my `scrapePrice` Lambda. **EventBridge** is the "central nervous system" for AWS Event-Driven Architectures (EDAs) and is the native solution for scheduled events.

-* **Why a 3rd Party Scraper API?
-(The Most Important Decision)** Scraping sites like Amazon directly from an AWS Lambda is nearly impossible and destined to fail.
+* **Why a 3rd Party Scraper API?**
+    Scraping sites like Amazon directly from an AWS Lambda is nearly impossible and destined to fail.
     1.  **IP Blocking:** Amazon instantly blocks requests from AWS datacenter IP addresses.
     2.  **CAPTCHAs & JS Rendering:** Amazon uses JavaScript to load prices and serves CAPTCHAs to block bots. `BeautifulSoup` (bs4) can't run JavaScript, and `Selenium` (a full browser) is too large and slow for a Lambda package.
     3.  **Maintenance Nightmare:** Amazon changes its HTML layout and CSS selectors *weekly* to break scrapers.
     I solved this by outsourcing the most fragile part of the app to a service (like ScraperAPI) whose *entire job* is to manage these problems.
-My Lambda's job is simply **orchestration**, not scraping.
+My Lambda's job now is **orchestration**, not scraping.

 * **Why Secrets Manager & SES?**
     **Secrets Manager** allows me to securely store and inject my API keys and bot tokens at runtime, keeping them out of my source code. **SES** is a powerful, managed service that allows me to send thousands of emails for pennies, with high deliverability (i.e., not going to spam).